 $50 and above

 $1000 and above

-The donor recognition program will operate on a calendar year basis, with award level totals starting anew each year.
-For example, someone making a $50 donation at the National Policy Seminar and a $50 contribution at ACTE's CareerTech VISION would be recognized as a Gold donor for the 2013 year.
-The National Policy Seminar serves as the official kick-off to the year’s campaign, and other fundraising activities will be held at state, Regional and national meetings throughout each year.
+The donor recognition program will operate over the calendar year, with award level totals starting anew each year.
+For example, someone making a $50 donation at the National Policy Seminar and a $50 contribution at ACTE's CareerTech VISION would be recognized as a Gold donor for that year.

-Please share your fundraising stories by contacting Sean Lynch at ACTE.
+Please share your fundraising stories by contacting Kevin Oshinskie at ACTE.